-- Amphibious: Sea hags can breathe water as easily as air.
-They have a swimming Pace of 8. - Evil Eye: As an action, a sea hag can meet a living creature's gaze and burn out its life force.
-The targeted creature must attempt a Vigor roll or suffer a wound.
-This does not affect any creature that cannot see. - Fear -2: Sea hags are more horrific in appearance than other hags. - Horribly Ugly: Sea hags suffer -4 to Charisma because of their intense hideousness.
+• Aquatic: Sea hags can breathe water as easily as air.
+They have a swimming Pace of 8".

+- Fear (-2): Sea hags are more horrific in appearance than other hags. - Horribly Ugly: Sea hags suffer -4 to Persuasion rolls instead of -2 because of their intense hideousness.

-Head Hunter
+head hunter

 The head hunter is a twisted mockery of life, resembling an unusually large spider with a human head for a body.
 The hideous face leers up at its foes, gibbering at them in various languages.
 Head hunters feed on the headless corpses of their victims, and they are cunning enough to make plans, develop schemes, coerce victims, and lay traps.
-Attributes: Agility d8, Smarts d6, Spirit d6, Strength d4, Vigor d6 Skills: Fighting d6, Notice d6, Stealth d10 Pace: 4; Parry: 5; Toughness: 3 Special Abilities:
+Attributes: Agility d8, Smarts d6, Spirit d6, Strength d4, Vigor d6

+Skills: Fighting d6, Notice d6, Stealth d10

+Pace: 4; Parry: 5; Toughness: 3

+Special Abilities:

-- Climb: Head hunters can climb on any surface with a Pace of 4". - Fear -2: The sight of a head hunter is cause for a Fear check.
-Watching the creature tear free of a host body inflicts a -2 penalty on that Fear check. - Host Body: If a victim dies in a head hunter's web, the head hunter uses the victim's body as sustenance.
+- Climb: Can walk on vertical surfaces at Pace 4". - Fear (+0 or -2): The sight of a head hunter is cause for a Fear check.
+Watching the creature tear free of a host body inflicts a -2 penalty on that Fear check - Host Body: If a victim dies in a head hunter's web, the head hunter uses the victim's body as sustenance.
 First, the creature carefully removes the victim's head, then plants its own body in the empty stump, becoming the "head" of the corpse.
 Its crablike legs reach into the body cavity and the head hunter can then control the host body like a puppet.
-The hunter uses the host body's Agility, Strength, and base Pace during this time, but otherwise retains its own statistics.
-While implanted in a host body, attacks against the body do no damage to the head hunter; treat the body as a separate creature with its current Vigor determining its Toughness, and inflicting a Wound on the host body cripples it, forcing the head hunter to abandon it.
-Only called shots to the head inflict damage on the creature (and such called shots gain no damage bonus).
-Each week the hunter inhabits a body, that body's Vigor die reduced by one; if the body's Vigor die drops below d4, it withers into a husk, and the head hunter must find a new source of food. - Immunity: Head hunters can move through webs with no penalty, even the webs of other creatures. - Poison Vomit: As an action, the head hunter can spit a stream of venom with a range of Vigor.
+The hunter uses the host body's Agility, Strength, Vigor, Size, and base Pace during this time, but otherwise retains its own statistics.
+While implanted in a host body, attacks against the body do no damage to the head hunter; inflicting a Wound on the host body cripples it, forcing the head hunter to abandon it.
+Only Called Shots to the head inflict damage on the creature (and such Called Shots gain no damage bonus).

+- Immunity: Head hunters can move through webs with no penalty, even the webs of other creatures. - Poison Vomit: As an action, the head hunter can spit a stream of venom with a range of Vigor.
 Any creature targeted can make an Agility roll to dodge the venom.
 If the venom hits, the victim must attempt a Vigor roll at -2 or suffer a wound.
-Head hunters generally try to avoid using this attack on victims they wish to consume, since it renders the body mostly unusable.

-- Razor Web: With one minute of work, a head hunter can fill a Medium Burst Template with razor-sharp webs.
+Head hunters generally try to avoid using this attack on victims they wish to consume, since it renders the body mostly unusable. - Razor Web: With one minute of work, a head hunter can fill a Medium Burst Template with razor-sharp webs.
 The webs are nearly invisible in Dim or worse lighting, requiring a Notice roll to detect.
-A creature that enters the area of the webs must attempt an Agility roll at -2 or suffer 2d10 damage.
-Creatures can attempt to clear a path through the web with weapons, treating each 1" of the web as a target with a Toughness of 6. - Size -2: Head hunters are very small, roughly the size of a human head. - Small: Attacks made against a head hunter suffer a -2 penalty due to the creature's tiny size. - Vulnerability: Head hunters and their webs suffer double damage from fire, and their chance to catch fire is increased by 1 whenever they would have a chance to do so.
+A creature that enters the area of the webs must attempt an Agility roll at -2 or suffer 2d6 damage.
+Creatures can attempt to clear a path through the web with weapons, treating each 1" of the web as a target with a Toughness of 6. - Size -2 (Small): Head hunters are very small, roughly the size of a human head. - Vulnerability: Head hunters and their webs suffer double damage from fire, and their chance to catch fire is increased by 1 whenever they would have a chance to do so.